FINANCIAL BROKERS AND MICROCREDIT

 Course contents summary

-The financial market: roles and subjects.
+- The financial market: roles and subjects (intermediaries, other operators, markets, supervision authorities).

-The movables market: the efficiency of investment choices.
+- Securities markets: efficiency of investment choices.